ibbles/LearningUnreal/Texture Streaming.md

 The texture streaming pool has a maximum size.
 We can **set this size** with the `r.Streaming.PoolSize` [[Console Variable]].
+It can be set in the project's `Config/DefaultEngine.ini`, in the `[/Script/Engine.enderSettings]` group.
 Another way is to set the value in one of the Scalability `.ini` files.
 For example the `BasicScalability.ini` file in the engine installation.
 (
 I don't think we should be messing around with the engine's `.ini` files, feels wrong.
+I assume we can create a `.ini` file in the project's `Config` directory as well, to override the engine's `BasicScalability.ini` file.
+Not sure what that file should be called though.
+Should the [[Scalability]] profiles be used to set `r.Streaming.PoolSize`?
 )
 There are different texture quality levels, marked with `@#` in the category name, where `#` is a number.
 For example `[TextureQuality@1]` or `[TextureQuality@3]`.
 Use the [[Output Log]] to find the Texture Quality level you are currently at by searching for `TextureQuality` and set `r.Streaming.PoolSize` in that category in `BasicScalability.ini`.

-Setting an appropriate value for your project and target hardware is probably complicated.
+Setting an appropriate value of `r.Streaming.PoolSize` for your project and target hardware is probably complicated.
 I assume this value should be different for different quality settings set by the end user.
 You can get some hints to what you need to set it to using the _Statistics_ and _Optimization View Modes_ described below.